sendgrid/sendgrid-python/USE_CASES.md

 <a name="error-handling"></a>
 # Error Handling
-Custom exceptions for `python_http_client` are now supported which can be imported by consuming libraries.
+[Custom exceptions](https://github.com/sendgrid/python-http-client/blob/master/python_http_client/exceptions.py) for `python_http_client` are now supported, which can be imported by consuming libraries.

+Please see [here](https://github.com/sendgrid/python-http-client/blob/master/python_http_client/exceptions.py) for a list of supported exceptions.

 ```python
   import sendgrid